unify-ressources/.github/profile/README.md

 # Unify-UI (work in progress)

 Unify-UI is a set of Modern Blocks/components for UnoCSS and TailwindCSS.
-Our Blocks/Components are designed to be lightweight, flexible, and easy to use.
+Designed to be lightweight, flexible, and easy to use.
+Unify-UI's goal is to provide developers with the tools they need to create beautiful and engaging user interfaces with ease.

 ## Unify-UI (under development)